 Tour rider tipple

-I once discussed alcohol with a world tour rider, in a bar, in Belgium.
+I discussed alcohol with a Tour De France winner, in a bar, in Belgium, whilst consuming ‘Jager Bombs’.
 Without naming names, (Although, coincidentally, his initials are the same as the drink he recommended) he reckoned Gin & Tonic was the ultimate drink of choice amongst top-level riders.
 This makes sense, given that a G & T made with slim line tonic only has around 60 calories, compared to the 200+ calories in a pint of beer / cider or the 160 calories in a large glass of wine.

 If you are planning on having more than a couple of drinks, it is wise to plan ahead.
 Think about what you have to do the next day.
 Given that big training days don’t work well when you have a hangover, it could be worth reducing your alcohol intake.
 One neat trick which can vastly reduce the effects of a hangover is to drink at least a pint of water and eat a decent size banana before going to bed.
 Don’t bank on it, but it seems to help.